Not sure if Le Macaron French Pastries is right for you?

 Potential Mitigations

-- Engage a business advisor to research the long-term market trends for specialty pastry and dessert concepts.
+- A business advisor can help you research the long-term market trends for specialty desserts and assess the concept's staying power.

 Inexperienced Management